 Results: The maximum (ultimate) test load shall be based on the average of three tests provided none of the results vary by more than 15 percent from the average of the three, otherwise the lowest test value shall be used as the maximum test load.
 The allowable in-plane shear strength shall be based on a safety factor of three (3) applied to the ultimate shear strength.

+Floor / Roof Diaphragm Test

+4.3.6.1 Specimens: A minimum of two specimens shall be tested to determine the value of a given construction.

+4.3.6.2 Procedure: Tests shall be conducted per ASTM E455, as a Cantilever Frame, and the following requirements:

+The stiffness of the frame shall be tested first without the attachment of the diaphragm web elements, including any decking and bridging.

+The diaphragm shall be tested on a span equal to or greater than the typical support spacing likely to be used in the building and shall contain typical end and side joints for the elements.

+4.3.6.3 Results: Mean values from tests of identical specimens shall be used to calculate Ultimate Shear Strength and Apparent Shear Stiffness in accordance with ASTM E455.

 MCFR Fire Tests

 ASTM D1929